 2.1 Coordination of review

-The Office of the Pro Vice-Chancellor (International and Quality) has overall responsibility for coordinating reviews, including:
+The Quality Office has overall responsibility for coordinating reviews, including:

 - drafting schedules for reviews for approval by the Vice-Chancellor and President.

 - providing timely notice to the Portfolio Manager and Review Leader of a forthcoming review.